Skip to main content

 • Comparing two floating-point values for equality might not always work as expected.
 Using difference to a small epsilon value is recommended instead.

-On all currently supported platforms, the double precision type has a range of around 1E-307 to 1E+308 with a precision of at least 15 digits.
+On all currently supported platforms, the real type has a range of around 1E-37 and 1E+37 with a precision of at least 6 digits.
+The double precision type has a range of around 1E-307 to 1E+308 with a precision of at least 15 digits.
 Values that are too large or too small will cause an error.
 Rounding might take place if the precision of an input number is too high.
 Numbers too close to zero that are not representable as distinct from zero will cause an underflow error.

 By default, floating point values are output in text form in their shortest precise decimal representation; the decimal value produced is closer to the true stored binary value than to any other value representable in the same binary precision.
 This value will use at most 17 significant decimal digits.